 John Morrow from SmartBlogger.com.
 I like his writing style.
 Reading his articles can make anyone write better.
 An interesting article can do magic.

 14. Cool tips for a newbie?

 Have patience, don’t rush for money.
 It will come as the time passes on from your blog.
-Meanwhile, your blog grows, start doing some freelancing works as well and invest that back on your blog.
+Meanwhile, your blog grows, starts doing some freelancing works as well and invests that back on your blog.
 Your blog can be successful if you feed it according to its needs.

 So this was all about the interview with Navin Rao.
 Frankly, I enjoyed interviewing him and asking him questions and hope you’ll too like his points of view.
 There’s so much to learn from him.

 Liked This Interview?
 Then show some love and share it on social media.
 Also, let us know your feedback and suggestions via comment.